What is an Android phone?

 You've probably heard the term 'tablet' a lot, but what is a tablet?
 A tablet or slate is a computer that is entirely touchscreen operated.
 Unlike a netbook, laptop or desktop PC, tablets dispense with physical QWERTY keyboards entirely.
 Tablets, specifically those with the Android OS, are currently the hottest things in the gadget world, with many predicting they will replace traditional computers very soon.

-Alongside Apple’s iPad, Android tablets are among the most sought-after around.
+Alongside Apple’s iPad, Google Android tablets are among the most sought-after around.
 Just like the iPad, Android tablets double as great Kindle-style eReaders and with their large high resolution screens, they are superb for watching media, surfing the net and reading magazines.
 What’s more, they are fantastic business tools for presentations, video conferencing and working while you’re on the go.
 You can download all the same great Android apps to your tablet that you can to an Android phone.
 App developers also create applications specially designed for the larger screen size that an Android tablet offers.

 The early Android tablets featured a version of the operating system which, by Google’s own admission, was not optimised for tablets.
 The first version of the platform to be created with tablets in mind is Android 3.0, AKA Honeycomb – the arrival of which put Android tablets in a serious position against Apple’s iPad.